emanuelhuber/RGPR/index.md

 # RGPR: a free and open-source software package for ground-penetrating radar (<acronym title="Ground Penetrating Radar">GPR</acronym>) data processing

+<p>I am developing this package on my free time as a gift to the GPR community.
+Any support will be appreciated!</p>

+<p>I provides the following services to clients: </p>

+* GPR data processing
+* GPR data interpreation and 3D modeling
+* development of special code/functions to meet the client needs
+* GPR survey (in Switzerland only)

+## About

 <p class="message">
 <acronym title="a R package for Ground Penetrating Radar data processing">RGPR</acronym> is a free and open-source software package to read, export, analyse, process and visualise <strong>ground-penetrating radar (GPR)</strong> data.
  </p>